CEA blood testCarcinoembryonic antigen blood test

-Carcinoembryonic antigen (CEA) is a protein normally found in the tissue of a developing baby in the womb.
-Blood levels of this protein disappear or become very low after birth.
-In adults, an abnormal amount of CEA may be a sign of cancer.
+The CEA test measures the level of carcinoembryonic antigen (CEA) in the blood.
+CEA is a protein normally found in the tissue of a developing baby in the womb.
+The blood level of this protein disappears or becomes very low after birth.
+In adults, an abnormal level of CEA may be a sign of cancer.

-Smoking may increase CEA levels.
+Smoking may increase CEA level.
 If you smoke, your doctor may tell you to avoid doing so for a short time before the test.

 The normal range is 0 to 2.5 micrograms per liter (mcg/L).
 In smokers, the normal range is 0 to 5 mcg/L.

-Higher than normal CEA levels alone cannot diagnose a new cancer.
+Higher than normal CEA level alone cannot diagnose a new cancer.
 Further testing is needed.

-Increased CEA levels may also be due to:
+An increased CEA level may also be due to:

 - Excessive bleeding (rare)